ayushbisaria/ccaip-headless-sdk-demo/README.md

 ## ⚙️ Headless Web SDK Methods/Events Utilized

-The client-side code (main.js) extensively utilizes various methods and listens for events provided by the [CCAAS Headless web SDK](https://cloud.google.com/contact-center/ccai-platform/docs/headless-web-guide) to manage the chat lifecycle and interactions.
+The client-side code (main.js) extensively utilizes various methods and listens for events provided by the [Headless web SDK](https://cloud.google.com/contact-center/ccai-platform/docs/headless-web-guide) to manage the chat lifecycle and interactions.
 Below is a summary of the key methods and events implemented in this demo:

 ### Methods Used:

-* `createChat`: Initiates a new chat session with the CCAAS platform.
+* `createChat`: Initiates a new chat session with the ccai platform.
 * `finishChat`: Ends an ongoing chat session.
 * `fetchMessages`: Retrieves the history of messages for the current chat.
 * `sendTextMessage`: Sends a plain text message from the user.